 Main aspects of the validity period of temporary residence permits

-• Employment permit: Usually issued for the duration of the employment contract, with the possibility of renewal if the employment relationship continues.
+Specifics of the Type of Visa | Employment Permit: Issued for the duration of the employment contract, renewable if employment continues.

-3. Extension possibilities: Most temporary residence permits can be extended provided that the original circumstances that allowed the visa to be granted are maintained.
-For example, an extension of a work visa is possible if there is a valid employment contract.
+Extension Possibilities | Most temporary residence permits can be extended if the original conditions are maintained.
+For example, a work visa can be extended with a valid employment contract. |

-4. Conversion to a permanent permit: A temporary residence permit can be converted to a permanent permit after a certain period of time, usually after five years of continuous legal residence in Germany, provided that certain requirements such as integration and German language skills are met.
+Conversion to Permanent Permit | Temporary residence permits can be converted to permanent after a certain period, provided requirements such as integration and German language skills are met. |

 How to apply for a residence permit for Germany?